tronicum/punchbag-cube-testsuite/ARCH.md

 - The containers are not intended for end-user use, only for CI/maintainer testing.

 See `TESTING.md` for more details and usage instructions.

+## Simulation Test Flow (Hetzner S3)
+- All bucket operations (create, list, delete) must be performed via multitool CLI.
+- No direct file or state manipulation is allowed in test scripts.
+- Dummy S3 credentials can be injected via SIMULATE_DUMMY_S3_CREDS.
+- [Planned] Dummy S3 buckets can be injected via SIMULATE_DUMMY_S3_BUCKETS (to be implemented).
+- The simulation server persists state via CUBE_SERVER_SIM_PERSIST.

+## Test Orchestration Rule
+- All test setup, execution, and teardown must use multitool CLI commands only.
+- Scripts may only orchestrate CLI calls and may not manipulate simulation state directly.